 include a copy of any form that the Committee has approved for the appointment of a proxy.

-A form appointing a proxy must be given to the Chairperson of the meeting before or at the commencement of the meeting.
+A form appointing a proxy must be given to the Chair of the meeting before or at the commencement of the meeting.

 A form appointing a proxy sent by post or electronically is of no effect unless it is received by the Association no later than 24 hours before the commencement of the meeting.